Prokash21/Prokash21.github.io/content/home/extracurricular.md

 ### Sports
 <center><img src="media/Sports.jpg" alt="" /></center>

 Since childhood, I’ve loved playing sports, especially football.
 I started watching football because of Kaká, and I’ve been a ultra Real Madrid fan.
-I played as a midfielder for the BMB team in the SUST Inter-Department Football Tournament.<br>
+I played as a midfielder for the BMB team in the SUST Inter-Department Football Tournament 2024.<br>
 The picture on the left is from a match during BMB Sports Week 2022, and the one on the right was taken when we became runners-up in the BMB Champions League 2023.

 ### Reading Books